Peeps Race Cars

 How to Make Peeps Race Cars for Easter!
 They were a lot of fun to make and they were very simple! #Peeps #EasterCrafts

 To add extra color to our Peeps race cars, we added pastel sprinkles to white fudge Flipz pretzels.
 The trick to doing this is dabbing a tiny bit of light corn syrup with your fingertips on the front side of the pretzel, then dipping it into the sprinkles.
-Corn syrup is clear and very sticky, making it perfect for getting sprinkles to stay in place!
-Complete directions are below:
+Corn syrup is clear and sticky, which is perfect for getting sprinkles to stay in place!

 How to Make Peeps Race Cars for Easter! #Peeps #EasterCrafts